-The focus of the journey was on the trade routes, rather than the trade itself, as those function as unique spaces as well as ties, that bound cultures together and have acted as the conduits along which political influence, knowledge and people flowed across the times.
+The researcher/artist proposes to travel for a period of one year along the historic and modern trade routes on a motorbike until a full circuit of the Earth is completed.
+The focus is on the trade routes, rather than the trade itself, as those function as unique spaces as well as ties, that bound cultures together and have acted as the conduits along which political influence, knowledge and people flowed across the times.
+The founder of modern economics Adam Smith declared, that ‘man has an innate propensity to truck, barter and exchange one thing for another’ (Parker, 2012:8).
 Control of the trade routes has proved a far more profitable venture than simple possession of the sources of raw materials.
 The existence and flourishing of trade routes has been dependent on a secure environment for the conduct of trade.
 Examining them, therefore, can tell one much about the interactions between trading regions, and of the factors, which have led to economic expansion or to the contrary: economic contraction and political collapse.